Corporate responsibility at Haniel

 The Haniel Holding Company is building a diversified portfolio.
 The objective of active portfolio management is to sustainably increase enterprise value.
 Haniel strives to achieve this economic goal in harmony with ecological and social goals.
 This approach is applied along the entire value chain – from the investment phase to portfolio management through to divestment.

 The Haniel Holding Company has established a variety of processes and tools for investment decisions and integrated CR into its existing principles.
 When looking into potential acquisition targets, social and ecological criteria are also examined using Haniel’s investment filter in order to enable it to assess the candidate’s CR profile.
-Only those business models that are able to make a positive contribution to sustainability, both now and in the future, are considered.
-After the completion of an acquisition, CR becomes a component of the integration plan.
-Depending on previously existing activities, structures and processes are first expanded to anchor CR in the core business.
+Only those companies which are in line with Haniel's values are considered.
+During due diligence, it is also verified to what extent the business model of the company concerned can make a positive contribution to sustainability in the future.

-The Holding Company decides on the divisions’ investments and acquisition projects on the basis of the Capital Expenditure and Valuation Guidelines: These guidelines require all investments and acquisitions which are subject to the requisite approvals process be analysed in detail with respect to the positive and any negative implications for the CR strategy.
-The Holding Company’s decision-making process relating to investments in financial assets also takes CR aspects into account.
+The Holding Company decides on the divisions’ investments and acquisition projects on the basis of the Capital Expenditure and Valuation Guidelines: These guidelines require all significant investments to be assessed in terms of impact on the CR strategy.
+The decision-making process for selecting financial assets for investment of available financial resources also takes CR considerations into account.
+For instance, there is a general ban on certain sectors.